The September 11 terrorist attacks

 8:30 PM – President Bush addresses the nation.

-Osama Bin Laden was relatively unknown in the United States before 9/11, even as he was amassing popularity, followers, and fame in the Middle East in the during the 1990s.
+Osama Bin Laden was relatively unknown in the United States before 9/11, even as he was amassing popularity, followers, and fame in the Middle East during the 1990s.
 In 1988, he was one of the founders of al Qaeda, a militant Islamic terrorist organization that organized and carried out the 9/11 attacks.
 Bin Laden called for indiscriminate killing of all Americans who, he claimed, were “the worst thieves in the world today” (9/11 Report, page 47).
 It was the perfect historical moment for that rallying cry.

 Throughout the 20th century, a wave of secular, nationalist revolutions swept through the Middle East, taking root in Egypt, Libya, Iraq, Yemen, and other countries.
 While these movements were awash in promising ideology, the new regimes quickly became autocratic and suppressed dissent.
 Their critics turned to violent revolution to express their dissatisfaction with the secular governments.